Japan TEFL Internship

 Your teaching experience

-You should be feeling prepared for teaching in Japan after all your training and orientation, so now it’s time to put your TEFL skills to the test!
+After your TEFL jobs Japan training and orientation, it’s time to put your skills to the test.

-Teaching opportunities are in both public and private language schools (eikaiwas), in both urban and suburban areas across the country.
-Your monthly living allowance/salary is generous and will enable you to live comfortably during your internship.
+Teaching opportunities are in both public and private language schools (eikaiwas), in urban and suburban areas across the country.
+Your monthly salary is generous and will enable you to live comfortably during your internship.

-You'll have 20 - 30 hours of contact time per week (40 working hours per week total) with 2 days off, so you’ll have plenty of time to explore.
+You’ll have 20–30 hours of contact time per week (40 working hours per week total) with 2 days off, giving you time to travel, socialise, and explore new places.

 Art